Phase domain walls in coherently driven Bose-Einstein condensates: Domain walls in two dimensions

-Below, we demonstrate the main kinds of essentially long-range collective states with the $q = \pm 1$ junctions.
-We discuss two solutions to Eqs.~\eqref{eq:GP} obtained on a $1024 \times 1024$ grid.
-In both cases, zero boundary conditions are ensured by a high potential wall of radius $R \approx 500 \, \xi$.
-The initial states consist of two domains located at $x < 0$ and $x > 0$ and interfaced by domain walls $\psi_\pm^{(q)}(x)$ whose type $q$ can be different depending on~$y$.
+Below, we demonstrate the main kinds of moving collective states with the $q = \pm 1$ junctions.
+We discuss three solutions to Eqs.~\eqref{eq:GP} obtained on a $1024 \times 1024$ grid.
+In all cases, a high potential wall of radius $R \approx 250 \, \xi$ ensures zero boundary conditions.
+The initial states have two domains placed at $x < 0$ and $x > 0$ and connected by domain walls $\psi_\pm^{(q)}(x)$ whose type $q$ can be different depending on~$y$.
 The driving amplitude~$f$ corresponds to Fig.~\ref{fig:bvp:series:velocity} $(f^2 / f_2^2 = 0.025)$.
-In both cases, the system dynamics is explicitly shown in a respective Supplemental Material that contains a video presentation.
+The system dynamics is explicitly shown in the respective Supplemental Materials II~\footnote{See \href {https://arxiv.org/src/2505.09553v4/anc/Supplemental_Material_II.mp4} {Supplemental Material~II} for a video presentation corresponding to Fig.~\ref{fig:2d:disk}.}, III~\footnote{See \href {https://arxiv.org/src/2505.09553v4/anc/Supplemental_Material_III.mp4} {Supplemental Material~III} for a video presentation corresponding to Fig.~\ref{fig:2d:drop}.}, and IV~\footnote{See \href {https://arxiv.org/src/2505.09553v4/anc/Supplemental_Material_IV.mp4} {Supplemental Material~IV} for a video presentation corresponding to Fig.~\ref{fig:2d:chain}.} that contain video presentations.

-Our first example has such initial state that $q = 1$ at $y \ge 0$ and $q = -1$ at $y < 0$.
-In the course of its evolution, a HQV molecule rapidly forms at $\br = 0$, after which the whole picture becomes self-consistent and evolves steadily.
+The first example has such initial state that $q = +1$ at $y \ge 0$ and $q = -1$ at $y < 0$.
+The solution shows that a HQV molecule rapidly appears near $\br = 0$, after which the whole picture becomes self-consistent and evolves steadily.
 As expected, the $q = \pm 1$ parts of the domain wall move in opposite directions and, since they are connected, rotate around $\br = 0$.
 A snapshot of $\phi_\pm(\br)$ at some time moment is shown in Fig.~\ref{fig:2d:disk}.
 Clearly, rotation implies that linear velocity $v$ grows with~$r$.
-According to Fig.~\ref{fig:bvp:series:velocity}(b), multiple solutions with different $v$ indeed coexist for the same set of boundary conditions, however, the greatest $|v|$ is limited.
-Thus, the uniformly rotating patterns cannot occur for arbitrarily large~$R$, but in the considered case of $R = 500 \, \xi$ they are still possible.
-Their stability is related to the fact that the energy of the domain wall is less than the vacuum energy.
-On the other hand, a displacement of the HQV molecule from $\br = 0$ makes the solution lose its long-range dynamical balance.
-In a randomly prepared system, analogous patterns often occur spontaneously, yet, they usually have smaller sizes and lifetimes.
+According to Fig.~\ref{fig:bvp:series:velocity}(b), multiple solutions with different $v$ indeed coexist for the same set of boundary conditions.
+Since the range of $v$ is limited, the uniformly rotating patterns cannot persist against arbitrarily increasing~$R$; it is remarkable, however, that they are still possible for $R = 250 \, \xi$.
+The stability of the solution is related to the fact that its energy is less than the vacuum one.
+At the same time, a displacement of the HQV molecule from the center eventually makes the whole system lose its dynamical balance.
+Analogous patterns often form spontaneously in randomly prepared systems, yet, they usually have smaller sizes and lifetimes.